Munich officials want train station to have air taxi parking

 A group of city counselors in Munich say they want the southern German city's main train station to have a landing pad for flying taxis.

-Five city council members from the Christian Social Union party submitted a motion Wednesday calling on rail company Deutsche Bahn to consider the space needed for flying taxis in its plans for a future redesign of the station.
+Five city council members from the Christian Social Union party submitted a motion Wednesday calling on rail company Deutsche Bahn to consider the space needed for the small, drone-like passenger aircraft in its plans for a future redesign of the station.

 In their motion, they write that "it is to be expected that within a few years technology will have advanced so far that flying taxis can be used to transport people."